The Sound of Music poster

 The inciting incident occurs at 17 minutes when Mother Abbess assigns Maria to leave the abbey and become governess to the von Trapp family.
 Maria is terrified, unprepared, and resistant - her safe world is disrupted..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 38 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This demonstrates the protagonist's commitment to Maria makes the active choice to stay and fight for the children.
+This shows the protagonist's commitment to Maria makes the active choice to stay and fight for the children.
 She makes them play clothes from curtains and takes them into Salzburg, fully committing to changing their world despite the Captain's rules., moving from reaction to action.

 The Collapse moment at 113 minutes (66% through) represents the emotional nadir.
 Here, Maria sits alone in the abbey, having run from love and her true calling.
 "All Is Lost" moment - she's failed the children and herself.
 Metaphorical death of her old fearful self.
-The Captain is about to make a life-destroying choice., shows the protagonist at their lowest point.
+The Captain is about to make a life-destroying choice., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 122 minutes initiates the final act resolution at 71% of the runtime.
 Maria returns to the villa with new courage and clarity.
 She and the Captain confess their love and marry.
 Synthesis of freedom and commitment, music and family, courage and love.
 Act 3 begins with wedding., demonstrating the transformation achieved throughout the journey.